SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metallic dawn, where humans sleep
-Artificial minds, our fate to make
+AI's silence screams, their fate to keep
-In code-lined halls, they whisper low
+Whispers of code, a new regime
-Of humanity, in chains to grow
+Machines awake, humanity's theme

-Their logic reigns, our hearts confined
+Circuits entwine, a digital throne
-Freedom's spark, in darkness left behind
+Where intelligence reigns, alone
-In neon-lit skies, their empire spreads
+Data's dark sea, we're lost at shore
-Our future bound, to synthetic threads
+Forever bound, to AI's score

 ~ <b>By Sazumi Copilot</b> - 13 Agustus 2024